How To File Your Cryptocurrency Taxes with TurboTax

 Continue to fill out your tax profile within TurboTax.

 Once you have filled out the initial prompts, you can jump to the crypto section of TurboTax by navigating to Federal > Wages & Income > Cryptocurrency.
 This flow is pictured below.

 Within the cryptocurrency section, you are able to select the Crypto Tax platform that you used to prepare your crypto data.

 If you have not built out your cryptocurrency tax report with CryptoTrader.Tax yet, this is where you should pause to create your report.
-Keep in mind, TurboTax will not congregate all of your crypto data for you.
+Keep in mind, TurboTax will not congregate your crypto data for you.
 If you traded on multiple exchanges and had many transactions, you will need to build out your report and crypto tax profile with CryptoTrader.Tax.

 5. Import your data into TurboTax

-Okay so you completed your crypto tax report on the CryptoTrader.Tax platform, now you need to get this data into TurboTax.
-To do so, simply download the TurboTax CSV that CryptoTrader.Tax exports with every report package.
+Once you have completed your crypto tax report on the CryptoTrader.Tax platform, you can simply import this into TurboTax.
+Download the TurboTax Online CSV that CryptoTrader.Tax exports with every report package.

 After downloading your file, head back over to TurboTax and upload this CSV file.

 When prompted, you should “select all” transactions as taxable within the app.
 CryptoTrader.Tax only exports your taxable transactions, so you don’t need to sift through each one in TurboTax.
 Simply select all of them.

 Once you finish, click 'complete' and you will see a summary of your cryptocurrency transactions within TurboTax.